 Look for a board on the smaller end of the adult size range.
 For example, an all-around board that is 9' – 10' in length can be paddled by a kid, but will also be a fun board for an experienced adult paddler under 200 lb.
 A 7-foot board designed for river surfing can be perfect for a child to play around on around the lake – and provide a proud parent another different board they can add to their quiver.

 A 5-inch thick board will work out better for your kid than a 6-inch thick board.
 The thinner board will ride lower on the water for better balance and will be much easier to climb back on after falling in the water.
 The thinner board will also be easier to carry under kid-sized arms.

 Kids lose and break things easily, so you’ll want a board with an unbreakable fin system.
 A permanently attached set of three flexible fins is the ideal setup for kids.
-Another way to go if the board will surfed by an adult is a configurable fin system which will allow you to easily replace any lost or broken fins but if kids are going to be kids, get the unbreakable permanent fins – you’ll thank us later.
+Another way to go if the board will be surfed by an adult is a configurable fin system which will allow you to easily replace any lost or broken fins.
+But if kids are going to be kids, get the unbreakable permanent fins – you’ll thank us later.

 Look for a deck pad made of resistant materials that won’t get torn up in case of careless use.
 A board from a reputable brand that we sell, will all use quality materials that will suffice.

 An inflatable makes more sense than a hard board for kids in many ways.